 - Brownsville is the proposed site of the SpaceX launch site in South Texas.

-- Mexican culture infuses the city, and it hosts several fiestas celebrating its connection to Matamoros.
+- Mexican culture infuses the city, hosting several fiestas celebrating its connection to Matamoros.

 McAllen Texas